Mental Health Support Services

 Fair Food Collection

-Every Wednesday afternoon after 12pm we collect a delivery of fruit, vegetables, bread and other goodies from the fair food truck.
+Every Wednesday afternoon before 12pm we collect a delivery of fruit, vegetables, bread and other goodies from the fair food truck.
 This is a free service to all members of Te Ata so bring along your own reusable bag and our friendly staff will assist with choosing what you are interested in.

 Below is our Matariki celebration that mainly Fair Food donations helped us create!